workshopdemos/doggos-gse/README.md

 - Open the [terminal session](https://code.visualstudio.com/docs/editor/integrated-terminal) in the VSCode.
 - Configure the local test environment (only once during the initial setup) with this terminal command: `npm run configure`.
   - Enter your mainframe USERID and password details.
-- Open the [test file](/test/doggos/doggos.test.ts) in the VSCode editor and review the test cases.
+- Open the [test file](/test/doggos/doggos.test.ts) in the VSCode editor and review the test cases if needed.
-- Run the test using this terminal command: `npm run test`.
+- Run the tests using the [VSCode task](#how-to-execute-vscode-tasks): `DOGGOS: run tests`.

 **Note: If you want to modify the input file for the tests, please, modify [it](/scripts/files/DOGGOS.INPUT) and run the terminal command: `npm run uploadFile` to upload the newer version and test the source code with it.
 You don't need to rebuild the program source code for it.**